 The State Government Internship Program is open to students of any major who have attained at least a 3.0 grade point average and have completed their first year of undergraduate study.

-Check back in the coming weeks for more information for Spring 2020.
+Check back in the coming months for more information for Autumn 2023.

-For questions or to receive an application for the State Internship Program, please email Sarah King at firstname.lastname@example.org in the Office of Government Affairs.
+For questions or to receive an application for the State Internship Program, please email Sam Smith at Smith.email@example.com in the Office of Government Affairs.